-Bovine herpes virus-1 is a common virus in cattle and can cause rhinotracheitis, fever, conjunctivitis, a drop in milk production, abortion, encephalitis, and lesions of the mucous membranes of the genital tract.
+Bovine herpes virus-1 (BHV-1) is a common virus in cattle and can cause rhinotracheitis, fever, conjunctivitis, a drop in milk production, abortion, encephalitis, and lesions of the mucous membranes of the genital tract.
 The virus is transmitted most effectively by respiratory infections (Wentink et al. 1993).
 While most BHV-1 infections in cattle are mild, the virus can predispose animals to secondary bacterial pneumonia.
 BHV-1 can undergo long periods of latency before being reactivated, when it can again be shed and infect new hosts.
-We found serological evidence of exposure to Bovine herpes virus-1 in 10% of female elk sampled; however, exposure to this virus is not expected to impact individual or herd health.
+We found serological evidence of exposure to BHV-1 in 54% of female elk sampled in the Pioneer Mountains study area.